Explicit Facial Expression Transfer via Fine-Grained Representations: Explicit Facial Expression Transfer

+On the other hand, we want $\mathbf{f}^a_{r}$ to contain AU-related information.
+To ensure this, we apply an AU intensity estimation loss $\mathcal{L}_u$ to the top of $E_r$:

+where $\hat{u}^a_{i}\in [0,1]$ is the predicted normalized intensity of the $i$-th AU by $E_r$, and $w_i=(1/o_i)/\sum_{q=1}^{m}(1/o_q)$ denotes its weight.
+Specifically, $o_i$ is the occurrence rate of the $i$-th AU in the training set, in which the AU intensities greater than $(l-1)/2$ are treated as occurrence and non-occurrence otherwise.
+In this way, an AU with a lower occurrence rate is given larger importance, which is beneficial for suppressing the data imbalance issue~\cite{shao2018deep}.

-Moreover, to ensure $\mathbf{f}^a_{r}$ contains AU-related information, an AU intensity estimation loss $\mathcal{L}_u$ is applied to $E_r$.
-To capture fine-grained expression details in each local region, $E_r$ uses an independent branch to extract a related local feature for each AU separately.
-The top of each branch in $E_r$ is a convolutional layer followed by a global average pooling~\cite{lin2013network} layer and a one-dimensional fully-connected layer, in which the convolutional layer outputs $\mathbf{f}^a_{{r}_i}$ and a sigmoid function is applied to the fully-connected layer to predict the normalized intensity $\hat{u}^a_{i}\in [0,1]$.
-Following the loss weighting strategy~\cite{shao2018deep} to suppress the data imbalance issue, we introduce a weighted L2 loss for $\mathcal{L}_u$:
+To capture fine-grained expression details in each local region, $E_r$ uses an independent branch to extract a related local feature for each AU.
+The top of each branch in $E_r$ is a convolutional layer followed by a global average pooling~\cite{lin2013network} layer and a one-dimensional fully-connected layer, in which the convolutional layer outputs $\mathbf{f}^a_{{r}_i}$ and a sigmoid function is applied to the fully-connected layer to obtain $\hat{u}^a_{i}$.
+By integrating local features of all the AUs, we can obtain the fine-grained representation $\mathbf{f}^a_{r}$:

-where $w_i=(1/o_i)/\sum_{q=1}^{m}(1/o_q)$ is the weight parameter. $o_i$ is the occurrence rate of the $i$-th AU in the training set, in which the AU intensities greater than $(l-1)/2$ are treated as occurrence and non-occurrence otherwise.
-By integrating local features of all the AUs, we can obtain a fine-grained semantic representation for $\mathbf{f}^a_{r}$: